robertrodrigu3z/Tic-Tac-Toe/README.md

 I used this project as a personal test to see the impact of vibe-coding, done through Kiro.

-A beautiful, modern tic-tac-toe game built with React, Vite, and TypeScript, following Vercel's React best practices for optimal performance and user experience.
+A modern tic-tac-toe game built with React, Vite, and TypeScript, following Vercel's React best practices for optimal performance and user experience.

 ## ✨ Features